+We have audited the accompanying financial statements of Arab Investment Bank (S.A.E.) represented in the statement of financial position as of 31 December 2023 and the related statements of profit or loss, statement of other comprehensive income, statement of changes in equity, and statement of cash flows for the financial year then ended, and a summary of significant accounting policies and other explanatory notes.

+Management's Responsibility for the Financial Statements

-We have performed a limited review on the accompanying interim financial statements of Arab Investment Bank (S.A.E) as of 31 March 2023 and the related statement of financial position, statement of profit or loss, Statement of Comprehensive Income, changes in equity and cash flows for the three months then ended, and a summary of significant accounting policies and other explanatory notes.
-Management is responsible for the preparation and fair presentation of these interim financial statements in accordance with the Central Bank of Egypt's rules issued on December 16, 2008 as amended by the regulation issued on February 26, 2019 and the prevailing Egyptian laws and regulations.
-Our responsibility is to express a conclusion on these interim financial statements based on our limited review.
+These financial statements are the responsibility of the Bank's management.
+As Management is responsible for the preparation and fair presentation of the financial statements in accordance with the rules of preparation and presentation of the banks' financial statements and the basis of recognition and measurement issued by the Central Bank of Egypt on December 16, 2008 as amended by the regulations issued on February 26, 2019 and in light of the prevailing Egyptian laws and regulations.
+Management responsibility includes designing, implementing and maintaining internal control relevant to the preparation and fair presentation of the financial statements that are free from material misstatement, whether due to fraud or error; management responsibility also includes selecting and applying appropriate accounting policies; and making accounting estimates that are reasonable in the circumstances.